Skip to main content

 But then . . .
 Erhlich himself probably wasn’t thinking of David Edelstein’s review of genuine cultural event Finding Nemo for Slate, where he specifically mentioned that the film “won’t open your mind the way a masterpiece like the Japanese Spirited Away (2002) will.
 It’s a corporate product.”

 Calling a masterpiece like Finding Nemo a "corporate product" feels like heresy these days, but when the movie first premiered, it was just business as usual.
-No one really anticipated that Pixar movies would become the pillars of western animation.
+Even as their early films were each well recieved, no one really anticipated that Pixar movies would become the pillars of western animation.
 That all mostly happened after the fact.
 You might be wondering, then, why do critics today expect films like Onward and Coco to be "Pixar Good" when they weren't willing to bestow those titles on films like Toy Story

 Or maybe you're wondering ... who cares?
 After all, Coco was just fine after Erhlich's review.
 It still walked away with the Oscars, three years on, no one calls its classic-hood into question in or out of the Pixar realm.
 What harm does this actually do to Pixar's library or the film world at large?